mcharleb/rtps_examples/README.md

 The current build process is supported only on-target (i.e. on the Snapdragon Flight<sup>TM</sup> Board).
 Future release(s) will support off-target cross-compilation on a host computer.

-The following is an overall workflow for installation, build and execution of the ROS sample apps for Snapdragon Flight<sup>TM</sup>
+The following is an overall workflow for installation, build and execution of the RTPS sample apps for Snapdragon Flight<sup>TM</sup>

 ![Installation and build Work Flow](images/InstallationAndBuildWorkflow.jpg)